2014 Holiday Events at Disneyland Resorts

 Festive international decorations, including 300,000 dazzling lights, turn this area into a winter wonderland, while holiday customs from around the world are celebrated inside the attraction.
 You'll delight in all of the seasonal decorations and the dolls will be in their nations’ holiday attire.
 'Jingle Bells' is performed in many languages.
 Among the holiday special effects inside the attraction: pine tree and peppermint scents in the European scenes; 75 gallons of bubble juice to make bubbles throughout the season in the South Seas scene.
 Nearly 150 giant candles decorate the Christmas Tree in the European scene.
 A sparkling snowman dressed in a gold top hat, golden scarf and hundreds of twinkling lights stands atop a 10-foot-wide snowflake in the attraction's finale scene.
 A frosty snowflake mobile twirls over his head, and his “Happy Holidays” sign is sculpted out of ice that changes color.
 Outside the attraction, wreaths decorate the poles around the small world mall - each wreath unique and inspired by parts of the attraction!

+From September 12, 2014 through early January 2015 (tentative dates) Haunted Mansion attraction in New Orleans Square is transformed to Haunted Mansion Holiday.
 Jack Skellington and friends from Tim Burton's The Nightmare Before Christmas give this classic attraction a festive makeover as the traditions of Halloween and Christmas collide in a madcap celebration.
 The Haunted Mansion Holiday exterior is decorated with more than 100 jack-o'-lanterns and the eerie glow of more than 400 flickering candles.
 Don't miss the ginger-bread house in the Mansion's Great Hall - each year Disney Imaginears offer up a unique creation.
 The graveyard in the Haunted Mansion Holiday finale is covered with 7,500 square feet of snow.
 Trees in the graveyard are decked out with 1,000 tiny orange lights.
 If you make it through, reward yourself with Jack's Chocolate Mud Coffin dessert!
 To see what's new for this year's Haunted Mansion Holiday, visit our Disneyland Halloween Time page.

 This popular Main Street, U.S.A., quartet, add holiday songs to their repertoire, with holiday chimes as accompaniment.
 Favorites range from the traditional "We Wish You a Merry Christmas" to "Frosty the Snowman," "Santa Claus is Comin' to Town" and "Christmas in Killarney."